 With BeyondTrust Jump Technology, a user can access and control remote computers, attended and unattended, as well as switches and other network devices in any network.
 Jump Technology is integral to the BeyondTrust software offerings.
 All sessions are logged for reporting and auditing.
 Because BeyondTrust Remote Support is licensed per active representative and not per remote system, Jump Technology is a cost-effective way to reach every device in your enterprise.

 Not every support scenario has a customer at their computer.
 You can use BeyondTrust Jump Technology in two different ways, depending on your needs for unattended support.

 Deploy a Jump Client if you need:

-- Unattended access to Windows, Mac, and Linux computers, regardless of network location.
+- Unattended access to Windows, Mac, Android, and Linux computers, regardless of network location.

 - Stronger management capacities and the control of installing a persistent and secure remote access client.

 Privileged representatives may deploy Jump Clients dynamically from their representative console or download a mass deployable Jump Client from the /login administrative interface.
 The Jump Client is pinned to a Jump Group, thus enhancing administrative oversight and efficiency, benefiting from the robust management accommodations present throughout BeyondTrust.
 For example, customers who require unique support handling might be set up with Jump Client deployment to enhance administrative capabilities.
 A Jump Client management interface in the representative console helps you manage your deployments.